dummifiedme/TheNotebook/NotesVault/Parliament.md

 - President is authorised to dissolve LS any time even before the completion of five years
 	- CANNOT be challenged in the court of LAW.
 - Term of LS can be extended in EMERGENCY
-	- Cannot continue beyond 6 MONTHS after the emergency
+	- Cannot continue beyond 6 MONTHS after the emergency is lifted.
+-